JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Miscellaneous_erroneous_material_summarized.md

 Fossils of red algae of the species Eosphaera and Huroniospora are dated at 1.9 billion years ago.
 The crawling trails of bottom-dwelling, worm-like creatures are found among Ediacaran fossils that occur as early as about 1 billion years ago.
 Amongst these Ediacaran creatures was a leaf-like organism called Charniodiscus that grew to about 10 feet in length and had a holdfast for anchoring it to the sea bed.

-> "400,000,000 years ago marine life, both vegetable and animal, is fairly well distributed over the whole world.
+> 400,000,000 years ago marine life, both vegetable and animal, is fairly well distributed over the whole world.
 The world climate grows slightly warmer and becomes more equable.
 There is a general inundation of the seashores of the various continents, particularly of North and South America.
 New oceans appear, and the older bodies of water are greatly enlarged.
 [UB 59:1.2](/en/The_Urantia_Book/59#p1_2)

-> "Vegetation now for the first time crawls out upon the land and soon makes considerable progress in adaptation to a non-marine habitat.
+> Vegetation now for the first time crawls out upon the land and soon makes considerable progress in adaptation to a non-marine habitat.
 [UB 59:1.3](/en/The_Urantia_Book/59#p1_3)

 > “Suddenly and without gradation ancestry the first multicellular animals make their appearance.”
 [UB 59:1.4](/en/The_Urantia_Book/59#p1_4)